Sereg20/Task_Center/BTP_config/README.md

 - You have BTP Enterprise Account Admin rights
 - You have created a subaccount in your global account
 - You have configured SAP SuccessFactor system as task provider
+- You have configured SAP S4HANA  On-Premise system as task provider

 ## Details